Kamala Mills fire: Narrow escape for news channel employees

 The midnight blaze started in the 1 Above pub on the terrace of the Trade House Building in the Kamala Mills compound, killing 14 people, including 11 women, officials said today.

-The fire, which also injured 21 people, soon spread to the Mojo pub on the third floor one level below.
+The fire, which also injured 21 people, soon spread to the Mojo's Bistro on the third floor, one level below, disrupting the services of several channels, including Times Now.

 The roof collapsed and the entrance to the TV9 Marathi office was blocked, said Sanjay Jadhav, a programme producer with the news channel.